Chapter Four (1790-1793): The Tortola Design

 In a December 14, 1792, letter to the commissioners, Thornton announced his decision to make a new design.
 He said that his original design was for a building 500 feet long so he had to start anew with a design to fit the designated site for the building.
 Once again, Thornton got to work.
 Although over due in Ohio where he was a judge, Turner didn't leave Philadelphia until late in the summer of 1793.(23) It is not certain how much advice he gave Thornton.
 Turner likely told him about the president's obsession with an executive apartment in the middle section of the building.
 That feature was not required by the prospectus.
 In his Tortola design, Thornton had a dull looking and low portico.
 Turner likely advised him to raise it and thus score a point with the president who, thanks to L'Enfant, took his oath of office on a balcony overlooking the multitudes.
 He likely also shared what he knew about the president’s obsession with oval rooms.
 Hoban’s winning design of the President’s house had them.
 Hallet's designs had them.
 Thornton's Tortola design didn't.

-The design Thornton submitted is no longer extant, but he or Turner made two sketches on the back of his Tortola design.
-The sketches resemble one of Hallet's designs.
+There are two sketches on the back of his Tortola design.
+One sketch resembles one of Hallet's designs.
 As architect and historian Don Hawkins, who discovered the sketches, put it, "The similarities and differences between the sketch and Hallet's designs are of the sort that might have been the result of being drawn by someone who had seen all his drawings and was attempting to give a sense from memory of how things stood in the Capitol design process."(24)

 That Turner and Rivardi never attested to their role in helping Thornton does not prove that they didn't help.
 Within four months of his design winning the $500 prize, the president and Jefferson lost confidence in it and in Thornton.
 Turner and Rivardi were dependent on further patronage from the federal government.
 Why would they claim a role in perpetrating such an embarrassment?

 The commissioners had instructed Thornton to give his plan to the secretary of state who would then give it to the president.
-Thornton came up with a better go-between.
-Perhaps, Turner told him that Jefferson supported Hallet.
-Because he was an artist, John Trumbull took an abiding interest in the design of public buildings.
+Thornton came up with a better go-between, John Trumbull.
+He took an abiding interest in the design of public buildings.
 He needed walls to hang what he wanted to be a lifelong artistic project, paintings of the men and scenes of the Revolution.
 He began collecting subscriptions to finance his masterpieces.
 Thornton was one of many who subscribed, and he was one of few Americans who, thanks to his few months in London showing off his paintings, understood the world of art.
 He and Trumbull became friends.
 Trumbull had briefly been an aide-de-camp to Washington during the war which ever after gave him easy access to the president.

 Does it make sense that Thornton did not present his work to the president himself?
 Keeping away when he submitted his design might have been a stroke of genius.
 Alone with Trumbull, the president could concentrate on Thornton's design.
 He could not turn to Thornton and ask him about his qualifications as an architect.
 However, in the president's letter to the commissioners extolling Thornton's design, we can almost see the design itself and the beaming architect standing next to it:

-Both the president and the commissioners understood what an architect could do.
-In February, while the president was flush with his enthusiasm for Thornton's plan, James Hoban gave him an estimate of cost of the President's house if it was bigger, 77,000 Pounds Sterling or around $300,000.
-That shocked Washington enough that he instructed the commissioners to have Hoban shrink the plan back to his original dimensions.(32)
+It would seem that the commissioners let a month slip by without forwarding the project.
+Why didn't they accept the inevitable approval of the plan and promptly extract more details from Thornton?
+That he had no idea what his plan might cost to build might have given the commissioners pause.
+Both the president and the commissioners understood what an architect should be able to do.
+In February, while the president was flush with his enthusiasm for Thornton's plan, James Hoban gave him an estimated of cost of the President's house if it was bigger, 77,000 Pounds Sterling or around $300,000.
+That shocked the president enough that on March 3 he instructed the commissioners to have Hoban shrink the plan back to his original dimensions.(32)

-That might also have been Blodget's fault.
-After being appointed Superintendent, and graciously offering to be paid in building lots, Blodget had persuaded the president and commissioners to hold a "Lottery for the Improvement of the Federal City," with 50,000 tickets to be sold nationwide at $7 a ticket.
+The arts of public relations were not unknown.
+Thornton had his Cadmus printed and sent a copy to the president, the commissioners and many other worthies.
+Promotion of architectural projects before they were actually built was not taboo.
+After being appointed Superintendent, and graciously offering to be paid in building lots, Blodget had persuaded the president and commissioners to hold a nationwide "Lottery for the Improvement of the Federal City" with 50,000 tickets to be sold nationwide at $7 a ticket.
 The money raised would finance building a "Superb Hotel" on 8th Street NW just above Pennsylvania Avenue, at a cost of $50,000.
 There would also be many cash prizes, including one for $10,000.
 To find a design for the hotel, the commissioners solicited entries to a contest.
 Newspapers from Massachusetts to South Carolina reported that on April 9 "ten [designs] were presented so varied in their beauties as to astonish the collection of gentlemen who were present at the pleasing exhibition."
 The commissioners chose Hoban's design.(39)

 Go to Chapter Five